mitch-b/course-in-a-box/modules/client/_posts/2000-01-04-setting-up-the-splitapp.markdown

     Let's take a look at running the application now to make sure things are still good.

 1. Ensure your Tomcat server is still running by clicking on the Servers tab.
-If it says `[Running, Synchronized]`, then your server is still up and refreshed with your latest file changes.
+If it says `[Started, Synchronized]`, then your server is still up and refreshed with your latest file changes.
 1. Open your browser to [http://localhost:8080/odatalabclient/](http://localhost:8080/odatalabclient/)

 You should see a screen that looks similar to the last, but you shouldn't see "Title" at the top anymore.